-- · AUBIO 253 Ecological Interactions - · AUBIO 260 Principles of Genetics
+- AUBIO 253 Ecological Interactions - AUBIO 260 Principles of Genetics

-Note: Students must take EDSE 353 during the term that falls between the IPT and APT.
-It is normally offered in both the Fall and Winter Terms.
-EDSE 353 is not open to students whose major is Chemistry, General Sciences, Mathematics and Physics, or Physical Sciences; these students must register in EDSE 305, which is normally offered in both the Fall and Winter Terms, or they can register for another EDSE (Minor) provided they meet the course prerequisites.
+Students must take EDSE 356 which is normally offered in both the Fall and Winter Terms.

-NIVERSITY OF ALBERTA
+EDSE 356 is not open to students whose major is Biological Sciences, Chemistry, General Sciences, Physical Sciences or Physics.
+These students must either choose to register for another EDSE (Minor) provided they meet the course prerequisites, OR register in an additional Education Elective.

-★6 additional senior Chemistry, at least ★3 of which must be at the 300- or
+• \star 6 additional senior Chemistry, at least \star 3 of which must be at the 300- or 400-level

-★3 organic chemistry:
+\bigstar 3 organic chemistry: